SmrutAI/pedantigo/docs/concepts/schema.md

 ### SchemaOpenAPI()

-Get an OpenAPI 3.0+ compatible schema.
+Get an OpenAPI 3.1 compatible component schema.

 ```go
 func SchemaOpenAPI[T any]() *jsonschema.Schema
 ```

-**Returns**: A schema object with OpenAPI-specific enhancements.
+**Returns**: A JSON Schema compatible with OpenAPI 3.1 specifications.

+**Important**: This generates a **component schema** (for use in `components/schemas`), not a complete OpenAPI document.
+Pedantigo is a validation library, not an API framework like Huma.
+For benchmarks, we only measure component schema generation performance.

 **Features**:
 - Support for nullable fields (pointer types)
-- Compatible with OpenAPI 3.0+ specifications
+- Compatible with OpenAPI 3.1 specifications (uses `$defs` syntax)
 - Uses `$ref` and `$defs` for better composition

 **Example**: